-When building your own home, you have the ability to construct exactly the way you want things.
-While some builders offer custom features, not every builder will let you do things exactly the way you want them.
+When building your home, you can construct precisely how you want things.
+While some builders offer custom features, not every builder will let you do things exactly how you want them.

 The builder you like might not want to build on your land.
 Some builders shy away from that.
 Maybe the builder you like only has homes available in a subdivision, and you would prefer a more private setting?

-Some folks can't stand the thought of living in a cookie-cutter neighborhood where all the lots are an acre or less.
+Some folks can't stand living in a cookie-cutter neighborhood where all the lots are an acre or less.

 What Size House Do You Need?

-If you are buying new construction, you might have more say in the size of rooms and number of bedrooms, but whatever type of home you are buying, you will need to know how much space you require.
+If you are buying new construction, you might have more say in the size of rooms and number of bedrooms, but whatever type of home you buy, you will need to know how much space you require.

-The number of bedrooms and bathrooms, size of living rooms, and space available in the kitchen could all be things that help you decide the sort of house you want to buy.
-This will help you reduce your search to a smaller number of homes, making it easier for you and your real estate agent.
+The number of bedrooms and bathrooms, the size of living rooms, and the space available in the kitchen could all help you decide the house you want to buy.
+This will help you reduce your search to fewer homes, making it easier for you and your real estate agent.

-If you ideally want more space, but there aren't suitable properties in the area you want to live in, you could purchase a home that gives you the possibility of expanding later.
+If you ideally want more space, but there aren't suitable properties in the area you want to live in, you could purchase a home that allows you to expand later.

-Sometimes people buying new homes are looking to either downsize or give themselves more space.
+People buying new homes sometimes want to downsize or give themselves more space.
 If you are downsizing, you could find that you have more furniture than space to put it, and you need to plan for that.